planetruby/gems/2020/15-avo.md

 Out of the box, it has an excellent create, read, update, and delete (CRUD) interface with ordering, filters, and actions.
 It knows how to handle your Active Record model relations and gives you powerful role-based authorization control options.

 It's super easy to configure.
-Codewise, there's **one configuration file per model** and **one configuration line per field**.
+Codewise, there's one configuration file per model and one configuration line per field.
 You can add simple fields like text, textarea, dropdowns, and more complex ones like datetime, badges, loaders, currency, and others.
 There's even a cool one-liner single or multi-file Active Storage integration.
 The whole interface is translatable along with resources and fields.

-**Avo's mission is to make developers' jobs more comfortable and help them and companies move faster by giving them a cool easy admin package that they can be proud of.**
+Avo's mission is to make developers' jobs more comfortable and help them and companies move faster by giving them a cool easy admin package that they can be proud of.

 ## Get started